naribi/GEARS/Intro_RS_Lab3.md

 // Define custom visualization color parameters Map.addLayer(NDVI, {min: 0, max: 1, palette: ['yellow', 'green']}, 'NDVI with different color combinations');
 ```

+17. Please save your current script by clicking the drop down on the Save button, and selecting "Save as".
+Save it into your course repository so that you can come back to it at any stage, and from any device with a web browser.
 ----
 ### Practical exercise